Crudo

 In Italian, crudo (/it/) means 'raw'.
 In Italian cuisine, this word can be used to describe many kinds of food: for example, pesce crudo means 'raw fish', and carne cruda means 'raw meat', similar to steak tartare.

 A typical dish of crudo consists of raw fish dressed with olive oil, salt, acidic juices (such as lemon or lime), and vinegar.

-New York chef and author David Pasternack describes crudo as Italian sashimi.
+New York chef and author David Pasternack describes crudo as "Italian sashimi".

-When Italians use "crudo" alone in food context, they mean "prosciutto crudo" (to distinguish from "cotto", which is ham).
+When Italians use "crudo" alone referring to a food, they generally mean "prosciutto crudo", i.e. dry-cured ham in the Italian style, to distinguish from "[prosciutto] cotto", which may refer to any kind of cooked ham.